jnalon/fast-fourier-transform/kotlin/README.md

 If you know Java, you probably already know Kotlin -- as said above, it *can* be seen as Java with the complexity stripped down.
 However, it has different resources that can make development easy, especially on those cases where agile development is needed.
 Among its features (that I personally like) are first-class functions and operator overloading.

 Kotlin *also* allows for functional programming of some kind.
 It has pattern matching and definition of functions by *what* they do, not by *how* they do.
 This allows for easy expression of solution to problems and makes it easier to develop creating less bugs.
 Kotlin, however, avoids the purity *"problem"* by using eager execution and allowing mixing of procedural sequences in the functions.
 My implementations in Kotlin are *not* functional, but they could be easily transformed into it, given the flexibility of the language.

+It needs to be mentioned that languages that mix functional and imperative programming might find that one of the two paradigms, although available, is not used.
+I think Kotlin is a language like that: being heavily inspired on Java makes it easier to write imperative programs that runs faster, and the functional side ends with little use.
+It might be, in case of Kotlin, that functional programming *does* give some advantage over imperative, but I didn't see how it could be.

+As a final note, the Kotlin compiler is *extremely* slow.
+The quite small programs in this folder took about eight seconds to compile.
+While it doesn't seem a lot, I imagine that this could be a problem for larger programs.

 ## The Programs